 Traditional Boundary Fund

-Annual grants of up to £5,000 are available for land managers within the North York Moors National Park to help towards dry stone wall restoration and hedgerow creation/regeneration.
+The Traditional Boundary Fund (TBF) provides annual grants of up to £5,000 for land managers within the North York Moors National Park to help towards dry stone wall restoration and hedgerow creation/regeneration.

 These traditional boundaries form a big part of the character of the landscape and are an important feature of the historic environment, while providing important wildlife benefits.